MatsMoll/matsmoll.github.io/_posts/2025-08-12-smoketesting-ml-pipelines.md

 ## Why small-scale smoke tests work
 The idea is simple: run your pipeline from start to finish using data that’s easy to generate and doesn’t require big hardware.
 The goal isn’t to prove the model is good — it’s to prove the pipeline still runs and still respects its expected input and output formats.

-With this approach, you can catch schema mismatches, broken preprocessing logic, or missing dependencies before you commit to running a full training job.
+With this approach, you can catch schema changes, broken preprocessing logic, or missing dependencies before you commit to running a full training job.

 ## Generating synthetic data
 You can create synthetic test data in two main ways:

 - Fully randomised data — great for checking that schemas match and code runs, without caring about meaning.
-- Partially controlled data — lets you embed obvious patterns so you can confirm the model can still detect them.
+- Partially controlled data — lets you embed known patterns so you can confirm the model can still detect them.

 If you’re working with a framework that defines your data contracts or feature views, you can often generate random data directly from those definitions.
-For example here is an example using aligned and the wine quality dataset:
+Here is an example using [aligned](https://github.com/MatsMoll/aligned) and the wine quality dataset:

 ```python
 @data_contract()